greygizmo/cust_seg/docs/README.md

 Complete technical overview of how all components work together, including data flow, dependencies, and interactions between Python modules.

 ### Data Processing
-Detailed 8-stage pipeline showing how raw data is transformed into actionable insights, from data loading to final score calculation.
+Detailed pipeline showing how raw data is transformed into scored accounts, plus an exact, blockwise neighbors stage.

 ### Scoring System
 Deep dive into the 4-component scoring methodology, ML optimization process, and industry-specific weight calculations.